ATU-Ozark COVID-19 Facts and FAQs

 Currently, there are no confirmed cases of Novel Coronavirus (COVID-19) on the Arkansas Tech University campus.

 The ATU COVID-19 task force members are in contact with the Arkansas Department of Health, and they are carefully monitoring information from the United States Centers for Disease Control and Prevention.

-ATU-Ozark requests that if staff, faculty or students have been tested for COVID-19, please contact the Public Safety Officer at (479) 508-3359 or email@example.com as soon as possible.
+ATU-Ozark requests that if staff, faculty or students have been tested for COVID-19, have questions, or need information; please contact David Spicer - Public Safety Officer at (479) 508-3359 or email@example.com as soon as possible.
 Doing so will also allow the university to prepare for any necessary next steps in the event of a positive test, including communicating directly with others who might have been exposed to the virus and taking any appropriate cleaning and sanitizing measures.

 Thank you for your cooperation.
 Please continue social distancing practices consistent with guidelines from the U.S. Centers for Disease Control and Prevention as well as guidelines and directives from the State of Arkansas.

 Arkansas Tech University - Ozark Campus will continue its current policy of virtual instruction for the remainder of the spring 2020 semester and postpone its spring 2020 commencement ceremonies, which were scheduled for May 7-9.

 Arkansas Tech University-Ozark Campus va a continuar su presente norma de instruction

 a traves de los medios virtuales por el resto del semester de primavera 2020 y va